 Are children and infants able to take the tour at Fallingwater?

-For the comfort and safety of all visitors, children must be six years of age to accompany adults on the Guided House Tour and nine years of age for any of the special tours.
-Children under six-years-old, including toddlers and infants, are not permitted on tour.
+Children must be six years of age to accompany adults on the Guided House Tour and nine years of age for any of the special tours.
+Children under six years old, including toddlers and infants, are not permitted on tour.
 A family room is available for use of those visiting with young children and Family Fun activities are available to enhance your visit with young children.